HazyResearch/deepdive/doc/walkthrough.md

 ### <a name="inference_rules" href="#"></a> Step 3: Writing inference rules and defining holdout

-Now we need to specify how DeepDive should generate the [factor graph](inference) to perform probabilistic learning and inference.
+Now we need to specify how DeepDive should generate the [factor graph](inference.md) to perform probabilistic learning and inference.
 We want to predict the `is_true` column of the `has_spouse` table based on the features we have extracted, by assigning to each feature a weight that DeepDive will learn from the training data.
 This is one of the simplest inference rules